Linearly shellable complexes: Coxeter complexes and linearity

 In \cite{bjorner} Bj\"{o}rner studied combinatorial properties of the so called Coxeter complex of a Coxeter group $W$.
 Among other results, he provides shelling orders of such simplicial complex obtained from linear extensions of the weak order on $W$.
-In this section we introduce the Coxeter complex of a right weak interval in $W$, obtaining shelling orders by any linear extension of a refinement of the Bruhat order on $[u,v]_R$.
-We also prove that the Coxeter complex of a weak interval in $W$ is linearly shellable, then providing a large class of complexes with this property.
+In this section we consider Coxeter complexes of finite subsets of a Coxeter group $W$, obtaining shelling orders by any linear extension of a refinement of the Bruhat order on order ideals of $(W,\leq_R)$ and intervals $[u,v]_R$.
+These include lower Bruhat intervals of any quotient ${^JW}$.
+In the last part of the section we also consider type--selected Coxeter complexes of finite order ideals of quotients $W^J$, generalizing to Coxeter groups the result of \cite[Theorem 4.5]{BoloSentiBulletin}, and two--sided Coxeter complexes.
+We prove that all such complexes are linearly shellable, then providing a large class of complexes with this property.